ChenchaoZhao/Machine-Learning-Blogs/blogs/differentiable-bayesian-structure-learning.md

 ### Connect the dots

 A Bayesian network is graphical model where the "graph" is a DAG where the nodes represent random variables and arrows indicate causal relations between the random variables.
-The parameters of a BN include the DAG $G$ and model parameters $\Theta$.
+The parameters of a BN include the DAG $$G$$ and model parameters $$\Theta$$.
 The joint density can be expanded as follows

 $$
 P(\Theta, G, X) = P(G)P(\Theta|G)P(X|\Theta, G).
 $$

 However, the space of DAG is discrete and exponentially large.
 Thus, it is challenging to learn the DAG using gradient descent.
-Thus, the authors introduced a continuous latent variable $Z$ i.e. graph embedding, as the parent variable of graph $G$.
+Thus, the authors introduced a continuous latent variable $$Z$$ i.e. graph embedding, as the parent variable of graph $$G$$.
 Now the joint density becomes

 $$
 P(\Theta, Z, G, X) = P(Z)P(G|Z)P(\Theta|G)P(X|\Theta, G)
 $$

-For a simple case where $P(X|G)$ can be computed directly, the posterior can be computed using
+For a simple case where $$P(X|G)$$ can be computed directly, the posterior can be computed using

 $$
 P(Z|X) \propto P(Z, X) = \sum_G P(X|G)P(G|Z)P(Z) = P(Z)\,\mathbb E_{P(G|Z)}P(X|G)